knpwrs/ws/README.md

     :::text
     ws \[-v | --verbose\] \[-d | --directory DIRECTORY\] \[-p | --port PORT\] \[-h | --help\]

+## INSTALLTION

+To install, make sure you have the latest version of Ruby and RubyGems installed (tested and working on Ruby 1.9.3, RubyGems 1.8.19) and execute `gem install ws`.

 ## DESCRIPTION

 `ws` is a simple script which launches a server for testing of static websites.